ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/distinct.dotnet.markdown

 {CODE-TAB-BLOCK/}
 {CODE-TABS/}

-## Paging with the Distinct Method
+## Paging with Distinct

-A special approach must be used when calling the `distinct()` method while paging.
+A special approach must be used when calling `distinct()` while paging.
 Please read the dedicated article about [paging through tampered results](../../indexes/querying/paging#paging-through-tampered-results).

-## Count
+## Count with Distinct

-To ensure that queries do not count duplicate items, RavenDB supports using the `Distinct()` operation in combination with the `Count()` operation.
+Use `Count()` in combination with `Distinct()` to get the number of unique items.
+Similar to ToList(), Count() executes the query on the server-side.

 {CODE-TABS}
 {CODE-TAB:csharp:Query distinct_2_1@Indexes\Querying\Distinct.cs /}
 {CODE-TAB:csharp:DocumentQuery distinct_2_2@Indexes\Querying\Distinct.cs /}
 {CODE-TABS/}

-## Performance Cost and an Alternative Approach
+## Performance Cost And Alternative Approaches

-Please keep in mind that `Distinct()` might not be efficient for large sets of data due to the need to scan all of the index results in order to find all the unique values.
+Please keep in mind that using `Count()` with `Distinct()` might not be efficient for large sets of data due to the need to scan all of the index results in order to find all the unique values.

-You can also ensure that queries do not count duplicate items by creating a [Map-Reduce](../../indexes/map-reduce-indexes) index that aggregates data by the field where you want a distinct value.
+* Getting the distinct items' count can also be achieved by creating a [Map-Reduce](../../indexes/map-reduce-indexes) index that will aggregate data by the field for which distinct count results are needed.
-[Indexes](../../indexes/creating-and-deploying) need to process entire datasets just once, after which they only process any new data.
+* This is more efficient since computations are done during indexing time and not at query time.
+  The entire dataset is [Indexed](../../indexes/creating-and-deploying) once, whereafter the aggregated value is always kept up to date as indexing will occur only for new/modified data.
-Queries process all of the data assigned to them each time they are activated.
+  Queries, on the other hand, process all of the data assigned to them each time they are activated.

-Learn how to use the alternative approach efficiently in the article [Implementing a count(distinct) query in RavenDB](https://ravendb.net/articles/implementing-a-countdistinct-query-in-ravendb).

-#### Map-Reduce Index Sample:
+### Map-Reduce Index Sample:

 Index definition: